-Capsaicin-induced Thermal Hyperalgesia in Rhesus non-human Primates

-Effects of KLYP961, gabapentin and MK-801 on capsaicin-induced thermal hyperalgesia were examined in rhesus non-human primates based on the methodology developed by Butelman et al. (1992).
+Capsaicin-Induced Thermal Hyperalgesia in Rhesus Nonhuman Primates.
+The effects of KLYP961, gabapentin, and MK-801 on capsaicin-induced thermal hyperalgesia were examined in rhesus nonhuman primates based on the methodology developed by Butelman et al. (2003).

-Effects of dizocilipine (MK-801)

-Efficacy of MK-801 (0.06 mg/kg, sc) was evaluated on established thermal allodynia.
-Fifteen minutes after the removal of capsaicin, thermal allodynia was rated animals were randomized to receive either vehicle (N=2 animals) or MK-801 (1 mL/kg, saline solution; n=4 animals).
-The treatment-related effects were monitored over a 6 hr period.
+Effects of Dizocilipine (MK-801).
+Efficacy of MK-801 (0.06 mg/kg s.c.) was evaluated on established thermal allodynia.
+Fifteen minutes after the removal of capsaicin thermal allodynia was rated.
+Animals were randomized to receive either vehicle (n=2 animals) or MK-801 (1 ml/kg, saline solution; n=4 animals).
+The treatment-related effects were monitored over 6 h.